IsabelF98/ml_comparison/README.md

 6) The embedding is then saved as a csv file in the *derivatives/Silh_Idx/* directory.\

 Note: The silhouette score function is from [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html).

+## Null Data
+To test how well the techniques work, we will be "breaking" the data to see how the techniques perform.
+By breaking the data, we hope that the techniques will no longer cluster the data based on task and lead to low silhouette indices.
+We will compute the broken data (or the null data as we will refer to it) using two different methods.
+Method 1 is to shuffle the connections on for each window.
+Method 2 is to change the phase of the data for each window.\
+File Names: Null_embedding\
+Data Output Name: {SUBJECT}_{EMBEDDING}{NULL}_embedding_wl{WINDOW_LENGTH}_k/p{NEIGHBORS}_n{DIMENSIONS}_{DISTANCE_METRIC}.csv

+### Method
+1) The user must first decide which parameter values they wish to use for each embedding.
+We used the parameter values found to perform best from the previous section (Laplacian Eigenmap: k=50, metric=correlation, TSNE: p=55, metric=correlation, UMAP: k=130, metric=correlation).
+2) Load a given subjects SWC matrix as a pandas data frame *(windows x connections)* from the *derivatives/SWC/*.
+3) Drop any windows that are between tasks.
+How the SWC matrix is computed, there are windows that will overlap more than one task.
+We remove these windows, so we focus only on pure task windows.
+This will bring the number of windows down.
+For our data, we removed 259 between task windows, and are left with 729 windows.
+4) Compute the null data using method 1 or 2.
+The data should be the same shape as the original SWC matrix *(windows x connections)*.
+5) We then compute all three embeddings with the hyperparameters defined in step 1.
+You are left with three embeddings, all with dimensions *(windows x dimensions)*.
+For our analysis we reduced the data down to 3 dimensions (n=3).
+6) Each embedding is saved as a csv file in the *derivatives/Null_Data/* directory.
+7) In the notebook Null_embedding.Plot.ipynb we plot a bar plot of the average silhouette indices over all subjects for each technique and null method to compare data types.

+Note: The shuffle function is from [numpy](https://numpy.org/doc/stable/reference/random/generated/numpy.random.shuffle.html) and method 2 is defined in data_functions.py.